MatthewForrester/TVTower/docs/manual_en.md

 By contrast, if you set a programme in an advertising slot, then a trailer for the appropriate programme is created.
 This trailer ensures that more viewers will watch the programme.
 However, the number of additional viewers depends on how many viewers saw the programme before the trailer.
 Multiple broadcasts strengthen this effect, though only up to an upper limit.
 Every further trailer then draws no additional viewership.

-If youwant to see or change the schedule for the following, next-but-one or next-but-two day, or even further in the future, then use the the little arrow in the top right.
+If you want to see or change the schedule for the following, next-but-one or next-but-two day, or even further in the future, then use the the little arrow in the top right.
 Obviously you can also go back again.

 Available advertisements and programmes can be seen in the respective menu options on the right.
 There are also more tooltips here when you move the mouse pointer over the programme/advertisement.
 Left-click to drag the programmes.
 Left-click to put them down again.
 "Shift" and left-click retains the programme as long as you have the "Shift"-key pressed.
 If necessary, a right-click will give you a free hand again.